earthlab/abc-classroom/docs/new_assignment.rst

 The ``abc-new-template`` and ``abc-update-template`` commands allow you to create and update template repositories.

 .. note::
-   The current version abc-classroom assumes that you are using nbgrader and therefore have the student version of assignment files in the ``nbgrader_dir/release/assignment_name`` directory (where ``nbgrader_dir`` is defined in the abc-classroom ``config.yml``).
+   The current version abc-classroom assumes that you have the student version of assignment files in the ``course_materials/release/assignment_name`` directory (where ``course_materials`` is defined in the abc-classroom ``config.yml``).
+This mirrors the structure of an nbgrader course.
 See :doc:`get-started` for more details about abc-classroom and nbgrader setup.

 How To Create and Update Template Repositories
 ==============================================